Dhalai district: Transport

 National Highway 44 runs from Guwahati-Shillong in the northeast to center and then to west towards Agartala.
 Work had begun but currently stopped for National Highway 44-A connecting Manu to Aizawl, Mizoram.

 The district has meter gauge rail connectivity on the Lumding-Agartala line with stations at Manu, Jawaharnagar and Ambassa.
 There is a non-functional airstrip at Kamalpur.

 Tripura Road Transport Commission runs bus service from Ambassa to Agartala, Kamalpur, Gandacherra.
 Nearly 330 habitations, out of a total of 1037, are not connected by any motorable road, about 95 of them being in the Gandacherra region.
 There are many individual private operators who run local transport services to block headquarters, villages and to Agartala.
 Private transport companies also run bus service from Ambassa to Shillong and Guwahati.

 Transport in the urban regions of Ambassa and Kamalpur are run by auto-rickshaws and cycle-rickshaws.
 All the transport services are regulated by transport unions of drivers and owners.

-When militancy was rampant in the district and AFSPA was in force, traveling on the highway happened in batches with patrol squad of paramilitary forces on the ends of the motorcade.
+When militancy was rampant in the district and AFSPA was in force, travelling on the highway happened in batches with patrol squad of paramilitary forces on the ends of the motorcade.
 Although such procedures are stopped now, paramilitary forces exercise foot patrol of important roads.